g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br><br>

 Atop all of THAT, it's maybe the most European game I've ever played - the writers steal stereotypes and words from all over the place, but smear them.
-Not just Europe: Revachol is Paris 1871, Berlin 1946, East Berlin 1975, Haiti forever, the Shanghai International Settlement, Tallinn 1999 <a href="#fn:9" id="fnref:9">9</a>.
+Not just Europe: <a href="{{rav}}">Revachol</a> is Paris 1871, Berlin 1946, East Berlin 1975, Haiti forever, the Shanghai International Settlement, Tallinn 1999 <a href="#fn:9" id="fnref:9">9</a>.

 (No one is married.
 It used to be the center of the world.
 It used to have hope, until the pandemic lifted the radicals that drew the colonisers.)